 Bhopal also called the city of lakes, is actually clustered around two huge lakes called the upper and lower lakes.
 The upper lake is huge and as you move around the periphery of this lake, you can see the Bhopal skyline on the other edge of the lake.
 There are not too many things to be seen in Bhopal.
 But you can spend about half day going around, admiring the old Masjids, Birla temple, and few museums.

-Rashtriya Manav Sangrahalaya is a good attempt to depict the rural and tribal living of various parts of India in one place.
+Rashtriya Manav Sangrahalaya is a good attempt to depict the rural and tribals life of various parts of India in one place.
 But being in the open the place is difficult to go around, especially during the day.
-I think they need to add many more things to the place to make it truly a must visit place in Bhopal.
+I think they need to add much more things to the place to make it truly a must visit place in Bhopal.
 Which it has the potential to become.
 They can add the cultural activities, live food stall with local food.
 Sell local stuff like clothes and toys there.
 Basically one should be able to do there, what the locals do.